kobekimmes/pcc/README.md

-# pcc
+# 🐍 pcc
 ## The Python C Compiler

 pcc is a **C interpreter written in Python**.
-It takes in C source code, parses it into an abstract syntax tree (AST), performs semantic checks, and can either interpret the program directly or translate it into target code
+It takes in C source code, parses it into an abstract syntax tree (AST) and can interpret the program directly

 ---